 Discover Free Online Learning Opportunities!

 LAPTOP.
 This database includes more than 650 training opportunities in supply chain management.
-For more than a decade, LAPTOP has helped students and young professionals pursue educational opportunities and advance their careers.
+For more than a decade, LAPTOP has helped students and young professionals identify and pursue educational opportunities and advance their careers.

 i+solutions offers short stand-alone courses (introduction to HIV and AIDS and the supply chain management of ARVs; quantification of medicines and health products; and introduction to antimalarials).
 Participants who complete all lessons, quizzes, and exercises receive an e-badge.
 Questions and in-depth issues can be further explored through a discussion forum.

 Introduction to procurement and supply management.
 This certificate course was jointly developed by UNDP and Empower School of Health.
 It describes the importance of PSM in ensuring the uninterrupted supply of life-saving medicines and other health products.